Ramsay MacDonald: Party Leadership

-In August 1916 the Moray Golf Club passed a resolution declaring that MacDonald's anti-war activities "had endangered the character and interests of the club" and that he had forfeited his right to membership.
-In January 1917 MacDonald published National Defence, in which he argued that open diplomacy and disarmament were necessary to prevent future wars.
+In August 1916, the Moray Golf Club passed a resolution declaring that MacDonald's anti-war activities "had endangered the character and interests of the club" and that he had forfeited his right to membership.
+In January 1917, MacDonald published National Defence, in which he argued that open diplomacy and disarmament were necessary to prevent future wars.

-As the war dragged on, his reputation recovered but he still lost his seat in the 1918 "Coupon Election", which saw the Liberal David Lloyd George's coalition government win a large majority.
+As the war dragged on, his reputation began to recover.
+However, he still lost his seat in the 1918 "Coupon Election", which saw the Liberal David Lloyd George's coalition government win a large majority.
 The election campaign in Leicester West focused on MacDonald's opposition to the war, with MacDonald writing after his defeat: "I have become a kind of mythological demon in the minds of the people".

 MacDonald denounced the Treaty of Versailles: "We are beholding an act of madness unparalleled in history".

-1920–1924
+In Opposition

+1920–1923

 MacDonald stood for Parliament in the 1921 Woolwich East by-election and lost.
 His opponent, Captain Robert Gee, had been awarded the Victoria Cross at Cambrai; MacDonald tried to counter this by having ex-soldiers appear on his platforms.
 MacDonald also promised to pressure the government into converting the Woolwich Arsenal to civilian use.
 Horatio Bottomley intervened in the by-election, opposing MacDonald's election because of his anti-war record.
-Bottomley's influence may have been decisive in MacDonald's failure to be elected as there were under 700 votes difference between Gee and MacDonald.
+Bottomley's influence may have been decisive in MacDonald's failure to be elected, as there were under 700 votes difference between Gee and MacDonald.

 In 1922, MacDonald was returned to the House as MP for Aberavon in Wales, with a vote of 14,318 against 11,111 and 5,328 for his main opponents.
 His rehabilitation was complete; the Labour New Leader magazine opined that his election was, "enough in itself to transform our position in the House.
 We have once more a voice which must be heard".

 By now, the party was reunited and MacDonald was re-elected as Leader.
 Historian Kenneth O. Morgan examines his newfound stature: